BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleFillholeImage.md

 ## Description

-filter_data.detail_desc=GrayscaleFillholeImageFilter fills holes in a grayscale image.
+GrayscaleFillholeImageFilter fills holes in a grayscale image.
 Holes are local minima in the grayscale topography that are not connected to boundaries of the image.
 Gray level values adjacent to a hole are extrapolated across the hole.

 This filter is used to smooth over local minima without affecting the values of local maxima.
 If you take the difference between the output of this filter and the original image (and perhaps threshold the difference above a small value), you'll obtain a map of the local minima.